Tahani1111/Hotel-Operations-Analysis/README.md

 The visualizations present key insights into customer behavior, booking trends, and revenue performance.
 Through interactive charts, they support data-driven decisions to optimize hotel operations and marketing strategies.

 ![](Firstvis2.png)
+### Slicers (on the left panel)
+These allow users to filter data by hotel type, year, month, market segment, deposit type, customer type, and country – enabling interactive and dynamic exploration of the dashboard.

 ### Top KPIs (Cards at the Top)
 - Cancelation Rate % (37%):
 Shows that 37% of all bookings were canceled – a significant portion, which could point to a customer trust or policy issue.